Zeioth/compiler.nvim/README.md

 Press `q` to close the terminal after you are done.

+It looks for the conventional entry point file for the current lenguage you are using.
+To achieve this, it searches it in your current working directory.
+The files it look for in every language:

+  * c: main.c
+  * c++: main.cpp
+  * c#: Program.cs
+  * rust: main.rs
+  * python: __main__.py or main.py (in this order)

 ## Dependencies
 If you are gonna compile C#, then you need to have `omnisharp` instaled in your system.
 All the other languages are shipped with their compiler already included.